Databricks asset bundle settings

-This article describes the syntax for Databricks asset bundle settings files, which define Databricks asset bundles.
-See What are Databricks asset bundles?
+This article describes the syntax for Databricks Asset Bundle configuration files, which define Databricks Asset Bundles.
+See What are Databricks Asset Bundles?

-To create and work with bundle settings files, see Databricks asset bundles development work tasks.
+To create and work with bundles, see Databricks Asset Bundles development.

 Overview

-# These are the default bundle settings if not otherwise overridden in
+# This is the default bundle configuration if not otherwise overridden in

 # the "targets" top-level mapping.